Anil-matcha/opencvpython/README.md

-To run this game you need.
+To run this game you need
   1.python
-2.pygame
+  2.opencv with python and its dependancies
+  3.pygame
-installed in your ( linux ) computer to run interminal type :-python game.py
+  installed in your computer to run in terminal type :-python game.py